florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 With hardcoded strings in the executable, it is pretty easy to find their addresses using `gdb` or `objdump`.
 If we can then create an executable (here: `echo "/bin/sh" > THIS && chmod 777 THIS && export PATH=.:$PATH`) that has the same name as the first word of one of the hardcoded strings, we can just overwrite the address of one string with the address of another and thus execute a different command than the vulnerable program's author intended to.

+The main point to mention here is that the file we're executing (here: `THIS`) not necessarily has to spawn a shell.
+This file can contain any shell script we want.
+For example, if such a vulnerability occurs on a server reachable over the network, we cannot directly access the shell this script spawns if it just contains the `/bin/sh` command as in the example above.
+Thus, we might want to have a shell script that opens a reverse shell over the network or something similar.
+If and how such a vulnerability can be exploited of course differs from case to case and depends on how we can place the shell script on the vulnerable machine so that the vulnerable program actually executes it.

 ### Function pointers

 The same as for [string pointers](#string-pointers) applies for function pointers.